farhannorth/ignite/README.md

 - `$ ddev restart` <= This command ensures the config/config.yml is in place and has the domain set.
 - For continued project development, proceed to the next section: "Configure install profile".

-### 3) Finish configuration

-##### Configure install profile
-Rename & configure sample 'mis_profile' install profile

-- Change this to the name of your project name (copy `contrib/mis_profile` directory to `custom/profilename`)
-- Find and replace all instances of 'mis_profile' with your project name
-- Enable desired base profile features and modules (see `mis_profile.install` for more instructions).
-- Note: This command will assist with the above steps: `./scripts/hobson project:create-profile --name="example"`

-##### Compile the theme** *(required)*
-Note that the theme will not render correctly without running npm.

-- Follow the [ignite_theme project README](https://bitbucket.org/mediacurrent/ignite_theme/src/1.x/README.md) for build instructions.

 ##### Configure Visual Regression test urls** *(Optional)*
 - Edit "tests/visual-regression/backstop.js" environments to use the correct urls for any of the local, dev, staging, or prod urls known.